jbsparrow/CyberDropDownloader/docs/getting-started/cyberdrop-dl-install.md

 ## Using Start Scripts (From Release Page)

 This is the simplest method to get the program up and running.
-Pre-configured start files are provided that will automatically install, update, and launch the program for you.
+Pre-configured start files are provided that will automatically install python, install cyberdrop-dl, update, and launch the program for you.

+{% hint style="warning" %}
+The start scripts only work on 64bits operating systems.
+If you are running a 32bit OS, you need to install direcly from pypi and may need to compile some dependencies
+{% endhint %}

 You can download them here: [https://github.com/jbsparrow/CyberDropDownloader/releases/latest](https://github.com/jbsparrow/CyberDropDownloader/releases/latest)